-Data on board diversity is readily available, particularly relating to gender, and the Trustee regularly engages with the investment managers on the subject.
+Data on board diversity is readily available, particularly relating to gender, and the Trustee regularly engages with its investment managers on the subject.
 Whilst an explicit target has not been set by the Trustee, we are initially focusing on engagement where there is less than 30% female representation on the company board.
+Further enquiries have also been made on ethnic diversity, and we will continue to assess whether a target for engagement can be implemented.